 Indiana Counseling License Requirements

-Indiana has 10,170 individuals working as professional counselors, with many employed as school counselors and substance abuse counselors.1-5 If the idea of helping others with challenging mental health, social, behavioral, and relational issues excites you, pursuing counseling licensure in Indiana may be a great career option for you.
-This guide outlines the main type of Indiana counseling license, Licensed Mental Health Counselor (LMHC), as well as other common types.
+Indiana has 15,600 individuals working as professional counselors, with many employed as substance abuse, behavioral disorder, and mental health counselors.1-5 If the idea of helping others with challenging mental health, social, behavioral, and relational issues excites you, pursuing counseling licensure in Indiana may be a great career option for you.
+This guide outlines how to obtain the main type of Indiana counseling license, Licensed Mental Health Counselor (LMHC), as well as other common types.
 You will find the road to licensure can be long, but can ultimately lead to a rewarding career with good projected job prospects in the coming years.

 Table of Contents